 Next time you head out for a walk, consider hiking a nearby trail surrounded by trees.
-Nature has a calming effect on the mind, so during your next sweat session, find a quiet trail to walk, soak in some sun, breathe in fresh air, shut out the busy, noisy, stressful world, focus on taking a deep breath and celebrate your healthy movement.
-Take time to enjoy the calmness of nature and reflect on your goals.
+Nature has a calming effect on the mind.
+So find a quiet trail, soak up some sun, and enjoy the fresh air.
+Try to shut out the busy, stressful world and focus on deep breathing.

-Yoga combines stretching and core strengthening exercises with deep breathing, which helps slow down and calm the mind.
+Yoga combines stretching and strength exercises with deep breathing, which helps slow down and calm the mind.
 The combination of stretching and breathing leaves you feeling relaxed and refreshed.
-It’s difficult to be anxious when you are breathing deeply and thinking calmly.
+Click here for yoga tips for beginners.

 Next time you begin to feel overwhelmed or stress, try one of these activities.
 Remember, part of the journey to better health is learning new, healthy ways to manage life.
-When you take care of yourself, you are helping your entire body, not just a symptom.
+Take care of yourself!